wincent/masochist/content/blog/let-me-clear-that-up-for-you.md

 ## Color scheme

-You should use the "Default Dark" scheme from [Base16](http://chriskempson.com/projects/base16/).
-Under extremely bright ambient conditions, you may switch to "Light Ocean" or "Light Grayscale".
+You should use the `bright` scheme from [Base16](http://chriskempson.com/projects/base16/).
+Under extremely bright ambient conditions, you may switch to `grayscale-light`.
 Other color schemes are factual errors and should be erased.

 ## Operating systems

 macOS is the best desktop operating system.
 It is permitted to install Windows only for playing games.
-You may install Linux only if your employer forces you to use a non-Apple laptop.
+You may install Linux — [Arch Linux](https://archlinux.org/), as is ordained — only if you enjoy tinkering on the side, or your employer forces you to use a non-Apple laptop.
 (Oh, that reminds me: it is a logical fallacy to buy a non-Apple laptop.)

 For mobile, [iOS](http://www.apple.com/ios/) is the only logical choice (all other choices are illogical, especially Android).
 Note the corollary here, which is that [the iPhone](http://www.apple.com/iphone/) itself is the only logical choice of mobile phone.

-On the server, you should be using a Red Hat strain of Linux, specifically, [Amazon Linux](https://aws.amazon.com/amazon-linux-ami/).
+On the server, you should be using a Red Hat-ish strain of Linux, specifically, [Amazon Linux](https://aws.amazon.com/amazon-linux-2).
 This is because you should be using [AWS](https://aws.amazon.com/) for your cloud computing needs.
 (And on the subject of Amazon, make sure that you use a [Kindle](http://www.amazon.com/kindle), because all other e-readers are suboptimal.)

 ## Window management